List of Top 10 Management Books

 Key Takeaways

-A succinct view of the art of entrepreneurship, which outlines a highly efficient approach for business managers to successfully create and manage businesses.
-As former chairman and CEO of Intel, the author brings aboard his expertise in the field and deals with some of the commonly faced challenges in managing things.
+A brief view of the art of entrepreneurship outlines a highly efficient approach for business managers to successfully create and manage businesses.
+As former chairman and CEO of Intel, the author brings aboard his expertise in the field and deals with some commonly faced challenges in managing things.
 An essential read for managers, accountants, consultants, CEOs, and startup founders to help understand the nuances of management.

 << Get this book >>